theodi/synthetic-data-tutorial/README.md

 *Comparison of arrival date in original data (left) and random synthetic data (right)*
 ![Random mode age bracket histograms](plots/random_Arrival_Date.png)

-You can see more examples in the `/plots` directory.
+You can see more comparison examples in the `/plots` directory.

 #### Compare pairwise mutual information: Random